 Choose a data center location for your server that's appropriate for your application.
-Depending on the chosen data center location, additional services — Managed Services and Hyperscale Server for example — will be enabled/disabled based on whether it's available in the selected data center.
+Depending on the chosen data center location, additional services — Managed Services, for example — will be enabled/disabled based on whether it's available in the selected data center.
 Then select the group to place that server in (the server can be moved to a different group later).

-Select the server type (Standard or Hyperscale), operating system template and enter a name for the server.
+Select the (Standard server, operating system template and enter a name for the server.
 If you have created custom templates in your account, they will be available in the operating system dropdown list as well.
 Note that the price per hour changes based on the selected operating system licensing cost.

 3. Server Resources

 Specify CPU and memory allocation using the input box or slider.
 As resource values are changed, the estimated hourly and monthly prices will reflect those changes.
 Note, we can not foresee how you will utilize the server resource (for example, your server maybe powered off), this estimate isn’t a guarantee of actual costs, and is meant to provide a base level of pricing transparency.
 If after a period of time you find that you need to increase or decrease resources, they can be changed after the server is provisioned.

 If you’ve selected an operating system that supports CPU Autoscale, and you have a already defined a CPU Autoscale Policy, that will be available for selection.
 CPU Autoscale makes it possible to scale servers vertically based on utilization, ensuring optimal deployment of resources for cloud environments under a variety of conditions.

 Add storage disks to the server up to platform maximums based on server type.
 Storage disks can be expanded, added, and removed after the server is built.
 Choosing a Partition results in a formatted disk in the operating system.
 Raw Disk provides an unformatted volume.